munificent/game-programming-patterns/book/command.markdown

 ## Configuring Input

-Somewhere in every game is a chunk of code that reads in raw user input -- button presses, keyboard events, mouse clicks, whatever.
+Somewhere in every game is a chunk of code that reads raw user input -- button presses, keyboard events, mouse clicks, whatever.
 It takes each input and translates it to a meaningful action in the game: